 Cloudera Search batch-oriented indexing capabilities can address needs for searching across batch uploaded files or large data sets that are less frequently updated and less in need of near-real-time indexing.
-It can also be conveniently used for re-indexing (a common pain point in stand-alone Solr) or ad-hoc indexing for on-demand data exploration.
-Often, batch indexing is done on a regular basis (hourly, daily, weekly, and so on) as part of a larger workflow.

-For such cases, Cloudera Search includes a highly scalable indexing workflow based on MapReduce or Spark.
-A MapReduce or Spark workflow is launched for specified files or folders in HDFS, or tables in HBase, and the field extraction and Solr schema mapping occurs during the mapping phase.
-Reducers use embedded Lucene to write the data as a single index or as index shards, depending on your configuration and preferences.
-After the indexes are stored in HDFS, they can be queried by using standard Solr mechanisms, as previously described above for the near-real-time indexing use case.
-You can also configure these batch indexing options to post newly indexed data directly into live, active indexes, served by Solr.
-This GoLive option enables a streamlined data pipeline without interrupting service to process regularly incoming batch updates.
+For such cases, Cloudera Search includes a highly scalable indexing workflow based on MapReduce.
+A MapReduce workflow is launched onto specified files or folders in HDFS, and the field extraction and Solr schema mapping is run during the mapping phase.
+Reducers use Solr to write the data as a single index or as index shards, depending on your configuration and preferences.
+Once the indexes are stored in HDFS, they can be queried using standard Solr mechanisms, as previously described above for the near-real-time indexing use case.

 The Lily HBase Indexer Service is a flexible, scalable, fault tolerant, transactional, near real-time oriented system for processing a continuous stream of HBase cell updates into live search indexes.
+Typically, the time between data ingestion using the Flume sink to that content potentially appearing in search results is measured in seconds, although this duration is tunable.
 The Lily HBase Indexer uses Solr to index data stored in HBase.
 As HBase applies inserts, updates, and deletes to HBase table cells, the indexer keeps Solr consistent with the HBase table contents, using standard HBase replication features.
 The indexer supports flexible custom application-specific rules to extract, transform, and load HBase data into Solr.
-Solr search results can contain columnFamily:qualifier links back to the data stored in HBase.
+Solr search results can contain columnFamily: qualifier links back to the data stored in HBase.
 This way applications can use the Search result set to directly access matching raw HBase cells.
 Indexing and searching do not affect operational stability or write throughput of HBase because the indexing and searching processes are separate and asynchronous to HBase.